1 - How to Create a Custom MCP Tool

 Method 1: Using curl with Streaming

-First, let’s execute a simple tool like sleep
+First, let’s execute a simple tool like sleep with streaming enabled:

 curl -X POST http://localhost:8080/v1/chat/completions \